STUDY

 Course Modules

-Students study a range of modules, the course has been developed to be flexible with delivery, and can be tailored to meet the specific needs of individual students and their work place.
+You will study a range of modules, the course has been developed to be flexible with delivery, and can be tailored to meet the specific needs of individual students and their work place.
 This flexibility could include twilight or evening teaching.
-The Learn Virtual Learning Environment will also be used so that students can discuss and learn with their peers whilst working in practice.
-Students will be expected to undertake private study to meet the requirements of the course.
+The Learn Virtual Learning Environment will also be used so that you can discuss and learn with their peers whilst working in practice.
+You will be expected to undertake private study to meet the requirements of the course.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.